 The CPC is a subcommittee of the Utilization Management committee who is authorized by the Quality Improvement Committee (QIC) to make all decisions related to Magnolia' clinical policies.
 The QIC reports to the Board of Directors who have the ultimate authority, responsibility, and accountability for health plan operations.

-- ▶ Decisions are made by consensus. - ► Individuals are responsible to raise any concerns/issues at the committee meetings.
+- ► Decisions are made by consensus. - Individuals are responsible to raise any concerns/issues at the committee meetings.

-The Committee will review the charter annually in conjunction with the annually.
+The Committee will review the charter annually.